lsong44/contact-crud/README.md

 # contact-crud
-It's a CRUD web app for the management of contact lists
+It's a CRUD web app written in PHP for the management of contact lists